mkummer225/stop-detection/README.md

 ![Happy Camper brake lights](/assets/happy_camper.jpg)

-The goal of this project is to use object detection to detect and classify drivers that **stop** and **don't stop** at our stop signs, giving us some concrete numbers behind the number of drivers that might be putting our neighborhood foot traffic at risk.
+The goal of this project is to use object detection and tracking to detect and classify drivers that **stop** and **don't stop** at our stop signs, giving us some concrete numbers behind the number of drivers that might be putting our neighborhood foot traffic at risk.

 ## Backend